Possible coup underway in Mali | DW | 18.08.2020

 The Norwegian Embassy gave a clear message to its citizens: "The embassy has been notified of a mutiny in the Armed Forces and troops are on their way to Bamako.
 Norwegians should exercise caution and preferably stay at home until the situation is clear."

 Sources told DW that the leader of the coup could be Colonel Sadio Camara.
-Sources told DW that several high-ranking politicians and officials have been arrested, including the Minister of Finance Abdoulaye Daffe and the chief of staff of the National Guard.
+DW also learned that several high-ranking politicians and officials have been arrested, including the Minister of Finance Abdoulaye Daffe and the chief of staff of the National Guard.

+Meanwhile, soldiers took up arms in Kati and began arresting senior military officers.

 The national radio station ORTM has been evacuated.
 According to ORTM employees, a column of possible putschists is said to be on its way to the station.